Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 ## Key Features

-- **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI.
+- **Modern Dashboard**: Get a high-level view of your sales pipeline, including leads analyzed, qualified opportunities, total potential ROI, and average opportunity scores.

 - **Multi-Persona Analysis Engine**: The core of the platform.
 Instead of a single analysis model, you can choose from multiple AI "personas" to conduct analysis.
 This allows for highly specialized and relevant insights.
     - **Built-in Personas**: Comes with pre-configured personas for General Business, AI Digital Transformation, and specialized industry examples.